 Stay warm for less

-If your electric bill reflects the need for heat this time of year, consider these easy to implement options – no home renovation required.
+If your electric bill reflects the need for heat this time of year, consider these easy to implement energy conservation tactics – no home renovation required.

 - Turn down your thermostat.
 Even one degree will make a difference.

 - If you’ve got a drafty door or window, roll up a towel and use it to block the cold air.

 - If you’ve got rooms that aren’t really in use, close the heating vents to the rooms and close the doors.
 No sense heating unused space.

 - Got sunshine?
 Open the blinds to let in the warmth.

 - If you use your dishwasher, open the door slightly to allow the remaining heat to warm the kitchen when the cycle is complete.